We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 How many bytes are occupied by the layers that are implemented in the TCP/IP stack?

-The web pages that are stored in the External EEPROM and then retrieved from the EEPROM or the Program memory to display on the PC over Ethernet has a link to “Stack Footprint”.
-This “Stack Footprint” can be used to understand the footprint occupied by the Layers.
+The web pages that are stored in the external EEPROM and then retrieved from the EEPROM or the program memory to display on the PC over Ethernet have a link to the stack footprint.
+This stack footprint can be used to understand the footprint occupied by the layers.

 The same web page can be retrieved from the web pages folder in the TCPIP Demo App folder which is in the Microchip Solutions folder in your C drive.

-What are the compilers that I can use to compile the TCP/IP stack?
+What compilers can I can use to compile the TCP/IP stack?

-The TCP/IP Stack can be compiled using the following compilers:
+The TCP/IP Stack can be compiled using the following MPLAB® XC compilers:

-• C18 Compiler if a 8-bit PIC® MCU device is selected.
+• MPLAB XC8 Compiler if an 8-bit PIC® MCU is selected

-• C30 Compiler if a 16-bit PIC MCU or dsPIC® DSC device is selected.
+• MPLAB XC16 Compiler if a 16-bit PIC MCU or dsPIC® DSC is selected

-• XC32 Compiler if a 32-bit PIC MCU device is selected
+• MPLAB XC32 Compiler if a 32-bit PIC MCU is selected

 Which files should be modified in the TCP/IP stack to implement selected protocols for my application?